MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/External-Tables.md

 <!-- This article describes how to integrate a table from an external SQL Server or Azure SQL Database database into [!INCLUDE[navnow](includes/navnow_md.md)].-->

 This article describes how to integrate an external table into a [!INCLUDE[navnow](includes/navnow_md.md)] application.
 An *external table* is a table that resides outside of the [!INCLUDE[navnow](includes/navnow_md.md)] database, in another database on SQL Server or Azure SQL Database.
-This database an be on the same database server as the [!INCLUDE[navnow](includes/navnow_md.md)] database or a different server.
+This external database an be on the same database server as the [!INCLUDE[navnow](includes/navnow_md.md)] database or a different server.

 > [!NOTE]
 > The concepts discussed in the article provide the basis for integrating [!INCLUDE[navnow](includes/navnow_md.md)] with external products like [!INCLUDE[crm](includes/crm_md.md)], Microsoft Graph, and Exchange.
 Microsoft Graph and Exchange integration done internally for you.
 For [!INCLUDE[crm](includes/crm_md.md)], there are other tools and functionality available that make the integration easier than manually implementing the concepts discussed in this article.
 For more information, see [Integrating Dynamics 365 for Sales in Dynamics NAV](Integrating-Dynamics-CRM-in-Dynamics-NAV.md).

 ## Overview

 In short, to use an external table, you create a companion table in [!INCLUDE[navnow](includes/navnow_md.md)] that represents the external table.
-Then, you add application code that establishes connection between the two tables at runtime.
+Then, you add application code that establishes connection between the two tables.
 At runtime, data from the external table is read into the [!INCLUDE[navnow](includes/navnow_md.md)] table.
 By creating a page that uses the companion table as its source, client users can view, modify, create, and delete records in the table, and the changes are pushed back to the external table.

 <!-- Creating or modifying records in the [!INCLUDE[navnow](includes/navnow_md.md)] table will be reflected in the external table, and vice versa.-->